 Family-Friendly New Orleans Activities

 Looking for something a little different?
 New Orleans has tons to offer for all types of families and interests.
 And don’t forget about fun transportation like the St. Charles Streetcar or the Algiers Point ferry!

-- City Sightseeing New Orleans Hop-On Hop-Off Bus Tour– This guided bus tour lets you get off when you see a place you’d like to explore more or grab a bite to eat.
-It’s the best way to become aquainted to New Orleans history and neighborhoods in a hurry.
+City Sightseeing New Orleans Hop-On Hop-Off Bus Tour– This guided bus tour lets you get off when you see a place you’d like to explore more or grab a bite to eat.
+It’s the best way to become acquainted with New Orleans history and neighborhoods in a hurry.
 Free Tours By Foot has a similar walking tour based on tips.